 That caution makes perfect sense.
 So why does it go out the window when a car needs to get across the country?
-Normally, you wouldn’t let a stranger drive your car across town, even with you sitting in the passenger seat.
-But suddenly you’re willing to let a stranger drive it hundreds or thousands of miles solo?
-That takes a tremendous amount of trust – and yet drivers do it all the time.
+Usually, you wouldn’t let a stranger drive your car across town, even with you sitting in the passenger seat.
+But suddenly, you’re willing to let a stranger move it hundreds or thousands of miles solo?
+That takes a tremendous amount of trust, yet drivers do it all the time.

 Perhaps even more than you realize.
 To help you understand the risk – to yourself and your vehicle – of letting someone drive your car any long distance, we created a comprehensive list of possible problems.
 Consider what can happen, then ask yourself – is this the best way to get your vehicle across the country?

 How do you know the person you’re giving you keys to won’t drive off and disappear?
 Stolen vehicles are rare but not unheard of.
 And while the internet makes it easier to find drivers willing to drive cars across the country, it also increases the risk of scams.
 After all, a fake website run by a criminal gang looks no different than a legitimate website.
 How do you know you’re hiring someone you can trust?

 Unnecessary Wear and Tear

 You may have decided to hire a car driving service because you thought this was an economical option, especially once you factor in the value of the time you saved by not driving.
-Once you receive the final bill, though, you discover it wasn’t such a great value.
-This doesn’t happen often, and understanding the agreement you have with the driver can prevent it.
+Once you receive the final bill, you discover it wasn’t such a great value.
+That doesn’t happen often, and understanding your agreement with the driver can prevent it.

-Who knows what will happen to your vehicle over hundreds of miles on the road with a stranger behind the wheel.
+Who knows what will happen to your vehicle over hundreds of miles on the road with a stranger behind the wheel?
 There are countless X factors to consider.
 And while most of them are remote – eg. what if the vehicle gets stolen by someone who isn’t the driver?
 Will you need to pay the driver for their return travel? – anything is possible.
-The amount of unknowns that you have to accept when you let someone else sit in the driver’s seat makes this option seem less appealing for some people.
+The amount of unknowns you have to accept when you let someone else sit in the driver’s seat makes this option seem less appealing for some people.

 The Best Option for Car Shipping

-Keep in mind there are two ways to ship a car.
+Keep in mind that there are two ways to ship a car.
 You can hire a driver and accept all the risks outlined above.
 Or you can avoid or minimize those risks by hiring a vehicle hauler instead.

 What’s the difference between a driver and a hauler?
 A driver pilots your vehicle just like you would.
 A hauler drives a vehicle trailer (either open-air or enclosed) loaded with multiple vehicles, including yours.
 You’ve probably seen these trailers on the highway before.
-You’re hiring a driver to handle your vehicle in either scenario, but that’s where the similarities end.
+You’re hiring a driver to handle your car in either scenario, but that’s where the similarities end.

-Vehicles are much safer – from accidents, damage, theft, harsh driving – when they ride on (or in) a trailer.
-The vehicle isn’t accumulating miles or getting exposed to roadway hazards.
+Vehicles are much safer – from accidents, damage, theft, and harsh driving – when they ride on (or in) a trailer.
+The car isn’t accumulating miles or getting exposed to roadway hazards.
 Plus, unlike car driving services which often hire retirees, nomads, and car lovers, a car shipping company will only hire professional drivers to haul vehicles – drivers with training, credentials, and a proven track record for safety.
-Your car is in much better hands with one of these professionals than with a gig-seeker.
+Your car is in much better hands with one of these professionals than a gig-seeker.

 On the other hand, treating your car like something to ship rather than something that must be driven takes away all the challenges of vehicle logistics.
 Professional haulers know the fastest, safest, most efficient way to get your vehicle exactly where you want it to go.
-Plus, they don’t have to sit in your seats, mess with your mirrors, or play with the radio along the way.
+Plus, they don’t have to sit in your car seats, mess with your mirrors, or play with the radio along the way.
 For most drivers, it’s obvious which is the better option.